Why you might be feeling lonely

 If you find it hard to relax, you may find it helpful to practise mindfulness.
 This involves focusing your mind on the present moment, for example by concentrating on your breathing.
 Mind has more information.

-Spending time outdoors – even looking out of a window – can help you feel connected and ease feelings of loneliness.
+Spending time outdoors – or even looking out of a window – can help you feel connected and ease feelings of loneliness.

 If you want more company at home, you could consider getting a pet.
 Many people find them very comforting.
-Having a dog that needs walking would also give you a reason to get out and keep active.
+Having a dog that needs walking would also give you a reason to get outside and keep active.
 If you wouldn’t be able to keep your own dog, you could sign up to look after or walk one for someone else through organisations like The Cinnamon Trust or Borrow My Doggy.

 Download or order a copy of our free advice guide If you're feeling lonely.